ProjectLibertyLabs/gateway/docs/src/Troubleshooting.md

 You may get a message that the extrinsic failed.
 In this case, there will be an error code you can reference.
-In the below example, the error code is 60.
+In the below example, the error index is 60 and the error code is 0.
+Error index indicates the Frequency Substrate pallet that produced the error, and the error code is the value of the error enum within that pallet.
+A list of errors can be found in [the Frequency Wiki](https://github.com/frequency-chain/frequency/wiki/Errors).

 ![Polkadot Block Explorer Error](./BlockchainError.png)